The first passage time problem for mixed-exponential jump processes with applications in insurance and finance: Applications to Gerber-Shiu functions

 From Theorem 3.2 (ii) we get the following result.

 \begin{corollary} \ Suppose that $U(t)$ drifts to $+\infty$, then we have

 where $B_k$'s, $A_{kl}$'s and $r_k$'s are defined as in Theorem 3.2, and

 \end{corollary} \begin{remark} We compare our results with the existing literature.
-For the case of $\sigma=0$ and $Y$ has a double exponential distribution, the result (4.2) was found by Cai et al (2009); For $\sigma=0$ and $\mu=0$, the result (4.2) was found by Albrecher et al. (2011, see (3.2)); For $\mu=0$, the result (4.2) was found by Albrecher et al. (2011, see (9.3)); For $\sigma=0$ and $\mu<0$, the results (4.2)-(4.4) were found by Eric C. K. Cheung (see Albrecher et al. (2011, PP.443-444)). \end{remark}
+For the case of $\sigma=0$ and $Y$ has a double exponential distribution, the result (4.2) was found by Cai et al [4]; For $\sigma=0$ and $\mu=0$, the result (4.2) was found by Albrecher et al. [29, (3.2)]; For $\mu=0$, the result (4.2) was found by Albrecher et al. [29, (9.3)]; For $\sigma=0$ and $\mu<0$, the results (4.2)-(4.4) were found by Cheung (see Albrecher et al. [29, PP.443-444)]. \end{remark}